davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

        (i.e., the print statements).
 This method should simply call the existing methods that you'd written.

+[3pts] Your method names adhere to my specification, down to the
+       casing (upper case, lower case).
+Check and fix any typos and inconsistent casing before submission.

 [10pts] Correctly zipped and submitted your assignment (see below).
        Check with me or with tutors if you're not sure!
 ```

 #### Submitting Your Assignment